nguyentkfsc0086/academic-website/content/authors/admin/_index.md

     summary: |2-
       - Currently working in an independent research project under the supervision of professor Rachel Melamed
       - Build a linear model to predict the gene expression from the genotype data
-      - Apply PrediXcan methode to map the predicted gene expression and additional data with the significant traits.
+      - Apply PrediXcan method to identify the dieses based on the predicted gene expression and additional data.

 education: